davatorium/rofi/doc/rofi-manpage.markdown

 `-show` *mode*

 Open **rofi** in a certain mode.
 Available modes are `window`, `run`, `drun`, `ssh`, `combi`.
+The special argument `keys` can be used to open a searchable list of supported keybindings (see *KEYBINDINGS*)

 To show the run-dialog: